Varinthon/Exploring-NYC-Airbnb/README.md

    ![model2_reviewrate_vs_calculatedhost](https://github.com/Varinthon/Exploring-NYC-Airbnb/assets/96362159/de643214-c236-49a2-bb61-6bf6ea6e0669)

- - This bar chart displays the coefficient for the independent variable "calculated.host.listings.count" in relation to the review rate.
+ - This bar chart displays the coefficient for the independent variable _calculated.host.listings.count_ in relation to the review rate.
 The chart shows a positive coefficient, with the bar extending upwards to about 8.451e-04.

    Key Highlights:
       - Positive Relationship: The coefficient is positive, indicating that as the number of host listings increases, the review rate tends to slightly increase.